firstdraft/appdev-lessons/lessons/photogram-gui.md

   - time stamp 00:18:15 to 00:20:58
   - examine `app/models/user.rb`
   - association accessor instance methods there and in other models
-  - `validates` (first mention, only detailed later in https://github.com/appdev-projects/msm-validations and `data-integrity-with-validations.md`)
+  - `validates` (first mention, only detailed later in https://github.com/appdev-projects/msm-validations and [Data integrity with Validations][Data integrity with Validations])

 But we actually have even more in our starting point that will help us.
 The model files are already in the project, for instance, you can find: